All Episodes

 And in terms of the way it's being taught, yeah, there's no good and evil with us being the good guys.

-What is Iran is a fledgling nation doing what it can to keep up with aggressive enemies in the United States and Israel, wants to come up with nuclear capability to defend itself, and why shouldn't they?
+What is Iran is a fledgling nation doing what it can to keep up with aggressive enemies in the United States and Israel, wants to come up with nuclear capability to defend itself.

-Because we have one, and who are we to say that and it does you don't even have to have Obama for that.
+And who are we to say that, and you don't even have to have Obama for that?

-You think Obama is seriously engaged with the with sanction talks to limit Iran from getting a nuke?
+You think Obama is seriously engaged with sanctioned talks to limit Iran from getting a nuke?

 Yesterday I gave an outsized example.